"CUA STUDIES in EARLY CHRISTIANITY"

 Judith Lieu (Lady Margaret's Professor of Divinity, University of Cambridge)

-Frederick W. Norris (Emeritus, Emmanuel School of Religion, Johnson City)
+Frederick W. Norris (Professor Emeritus, Emmanuel School of Religion, Johnson City)

-Rita Lizzi Testa (Università degli Studi di Perugia)
+Rita Lizzi Testa (Professor of Roman History, Università degli Studi di Perugia)

 The Early Christian Book, edited by William E. Klingshirn and Linda Safran (2007).